 Buy travel-size toiletries

-Some toiletry manufacturers are aware of the TSA liquid rules so manufacture small bottle versions of their products in what are referred to as travel sized bottles.
+Some toiletry manufacturers are aware of the TSA liquid rules so manufacture small bottle versions of their products in what is referred to as travel sized bottles.
 These are 3.4 ounces or less in size so are permitted in carry on luggage (in your liquids bag).
 Hunt them out in your local store or online.

 Buy refillable bottles